 Local markets continue to be both the main way that consumers stay in contact with local producers and suppliers as well as an important step in the establishment of new and diverse food suppliers.

-Your Local Markets has been running vibrant farmers markets on the Gold Coast for 16 years offering quality markets with a focus on local and sustainable products.
+The Market Co GC (formerly Your Local Markets) has been running vibrant farmers markets on the Gold Coast for 16 years offering quality markets with a focus on local and sustainable products.

 Over eighty stallholders at each market offer a range of organic, biodynamic and conventionally grown fresh fruit and vegetables, handmade jams, pickles and jellies, meat, fish, freshly ground locally grown organic and conventionally grown coffee, breads, pastries and other bakery items, fresh pasta and sauces, olives, nuts and seeds, breakfast cereals, organic and cold pressed juices, pet foods, soy candles, handmade skin creams and more.